-Students enrolled at the University of Delaware who wish to complete work for credit at another institution must complete a Transfer Credit-Post Admission form.
-To assure transferability of coursework, students must obtain approval from the department offering the University's equivalent course, from their academic advisor, and from the dean of the student's college, before beginning such courses.
+Students enrolled at the University of Delaware who wish to complete work for credit at another institution must complete a Transfer Credit-Post Admission (TCPA) form.
+This form is available in the Student Services Building.
+To assure transferability of coursework, students must obtain approval from the department offering the University's equivalent course, from their academic advisor, and from the dean's office of the student's college, before beginning such courses.
 Credits and quality points for work completed elsewhere will not be included in the student's University of Delaware cumulative grade-point index.
 For more detailed instructions regarding approval procedures, visit the Service Desk in the Student Services Building.

 The University of Delaware has entered into a cooperative agreement with Delaware State University and Delaware Technical and Community College, guaranteeing transferability of certain courses among the three institutions.
-Students should consult the Transfer Credit matrix at www.central.dtcc.edu/matrix for a listing of the courses.
+Students should consult the Transfer Credit Matrix at www.central.dtcc.edu/matrix for a listing of the courses.